vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 For more details about how to send a production order confirmation to SAP, take a look at this article: [Dismantle SAP Production - Build a Production Order Confirmation Terminal with no code](/SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.html).
 We'll use the same techniques that are discussed in that article.

-## Preparing the queue table
+## Prepare the message queue

-The actual queue data is stored in a Hub table.
+We use a [Hub list](https://help.peakboard.com/hub/Lists/en-hub_new-list.html) for our message queue.
 For our example for the SAP production order confirmation we will need these columns:

 - "ConfirmationNo" is the confirmation number in SAP that is used to identify an operation of a production order
 - "YieldQuantity" is the quantity of usable pieces produced within this confirmation